Emergency Medical Services System Act - No more dormant EMS in the Philippines

 The accident of the Metro Rail Transit 3

 On 15 November 2017, an accident was reported at the Metro Rail Transit 3 (MRT-3), Ayala station in Makati City, where a female passenger was about to lost her arm as she got burnt.
 Initially, there was no emergency team available at that very moment.
 The incident was so crucial, people were panicked and the whole area was totally indifferent.
 The victims were seriously injured.
 Fortunately, one of the passengers was a medical trainee and she got proper first aid and medical treatment.

 According to Senator Angara, “The victim was so lucky that she has been saved and medically treated right away.
-We are so thankful that one of the passenger has a medical training and she has been able to respond in this life risking situation.
+We are so thankful that one of the passengers has medical training and she has been able to respond in this life-risking situation.
 On the other hand, we cannot guarantee that in any places, there are people who have a medical training background.
-That is why, I am really eager to push through the passage of Emergency Medical Services System Act.”
+That is why I am really eager to push through the passage of the Emergency Medical Services System Act.”

 Emergency medicine has portrayed vital roles globally.
-It is a specialized regulation in the medical field that emphasized the immediate and coordinated response of every health and safety service allied for victims of illness or injury, before they will be delivered to the nearest hospitals, medical health centers or any facilities offering medical treatment.
+It is a specialized regulation in the medical field that emphasized the immediate and coordinated response of every health and safety service allied for victims of illness or injury before they will be delivered to the nearest hospitals, medical health centres or any facilities offering medical treatment.

 On the other hand, as we take a look at the statistics, the Philippines has 3,300 certified and recognized emergency medical service professionals.
 That was way too short to correspond with people from different localities in the country.
 Also, there were only 1800 hospitals available and only a few of them have been able to provide the best and competitive emergency medical services.

 The Emergency medicine bill 1573 seeks and mandates all of the government as well as private institutions from everywhere in the country to provide at least one automated defibrillator for immediate treatment for sudden heart attack in each respective areas.